MLMogford/MLMogford.github.io/misc/index.md

 ---
 layout: page-index
-title: All Misc Posts
+title: Collection of misc essays
-excerpt: "A List of Misc Posts"
+excerpt: "A List of Misc Essays"

 image: